-Many of the organizational tools listed under Caregiving Basics are relevant for aging at home, and some - like easy-access emergency contacts, medical alerts, medication reminders or electronic access to medical records - may be essential.
+Many of the organizational tools listed under Planning Care and Organizational Tools are relevant for aging at home, and some - like easy-access emergency contacts, medical alerts, medication reminders or electronic access to medical records - may be essential.

 Considering moving in with a family member or a friend?
 In making that decision, these sources discuss important things to think about:

 The text on this page is copyright PlaneTree Health Library, licensed under Creative Commons CC BY-NC-SA 4.0.
 Linked contents are the responsibility of their creators or copyright holders.